petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 1. Version controlled
 2. Outputs are consistent with inputs and process definitions

-## An analogy: The journey and the destination

-The destination is the paper.

-CR is building a trail and saving GPS coordinates along the route, since you'll be going back and forth often.

-Non-CR, at best,
-is creating a map from memory at the destination.
-At worst,
-it's getting to the destination, taking a photo, and leaving it at that.

-It's actually really important for others to be able to get to where you got so they can go further.
-But if you don't even know how you got there...

-The less automated your workflow, the more likely it is to be wrong.

 ## Tactics for continuous reproducibility

 Many think their work is reproducible,